SparkPost/support-docs/content/momentum/4/config/tls-protocols.md

 **Configuration Change. ** This option is available as of version 4.1.0.2\.

 `tls_protocols` specifies the allowable protocols for an OpenSSL TLS session.
-The available protocols are `ALL`, `SSLv2`, `SSLv3`, `TLSv1.0`, `TLSv1.1`, and `TLSv1.2`.
+The available protocols are `ALL`, `SSLv2`, `SSLv3`, `TLSv1.0`, `TLSv1.1`, `TLSv1.2` and `TLSv1.3` (since Momentum 4.6).
 Each set can be enabled or disabled by prefixing its name with a “+” or “-“ respectively.
 The following example shows the SSLv2 and SSLv3 protocols being disabled:

 `TLS_Protocols = "+ALL:-SSLv2:-SSLv3"`